 The efficiency of silicon solar cells is not much higher.
 All the sunlight on the device is not absorbed because Silicon only absorbs wavelengths that match its bandgap.
 Due to the reflection of radiation, some energy loses.
 Therefore, the theoretical efficiency of Si solar cells is 29%

-Quantum dots are nanoscale particles that can absorb radiations in a wide range.
+Quantum dots are nanoscale particles that can absorb radiation in a wide range.
 Different sizes of quantum dots absorb different wavelengths of radiation.
 Incorporating quantum dots in solar cells can make solar cells absorb radiation in a wide range.
 So, the efficiency will increase.

-The size of a quantum dot directly affects the Wavelength that absorbs.
+The size of a quantum dot directly affects the Wavelength that absorbs it.
 Electrons in smaller quantum particles have lower freedom to move.
 And they have a higher band gap.
 Therefore, smaller quantum dots absorb radiation with high energy (low wavelengths).
 Thus, larger quantum dots have lower band gaps and absorb radiation with lower energy (high wavelengths).
 By implementing quantum dots with different sizes, a wide range of radiation can be absorbed.

-Polymer solar cells are a type of photovoltaic cell where conductive organic polymers or small organic molecules are used to absorb the solar radiation.
+Polymer solar cells are a type of photovoltaic cell where conductive organic polymers or small organic molecules are used to absorb solar radiation.
 Conjugated systems in such molecules form a delocalized bonding π orbital with a π* antibonding orbital.

 Delocalized bonding π orbital is the highest occupied molecular orbital (HOMO) which is considered the valance band.
 The delocalized π* antibonding orbital is the lowest unoccupied molecular orbital (LUMO) which is considered the valance band.
 The energy gap between HOMO and LUMO is taken as the band gap of the material.